Pkfilho95/FlaskAPIRest/README.md

 Import this file in Postman.

+Run the server.

 You must send a login request first.
 The response will save the token in global variable.

-Then, you wll have the permission to access others requests.
+Then, you will have the permission to access others requests.

 ## Credentials